hseritt/immaterial-css/README.md

 Inspired by and some of it ripped from [Tania Rascia's Primitive CSS framework](https://github.com/taniarascia/primitive).

-## How to use?

-Download the styles.css file to a place you can import it into your html page.
-It will take of the rest itself.

 ## Some Guidelines

 * I like flexbox for those times when I have an unknown number of rows or columns.
 It handles those nicely.